partmor/ezaero/README.rst

 .. _`CONTRIBUTING.rst`: https://github.com/partmor/ezaero/blob/master/CONTRIBUTING.rst

 Motivation
 ----------

 This library is a free-time project.
-I am using it as an excuse to:
+I am using as a means to:

-1) Experiment the performance of several scientific computing packages and tools (NumPy, Numba, etc.) applied to a computation-intensive application.
+1) Experiment the performance of several scientific computing packages and tools applied to a computation-intensive application.
-2) Learn how to properly package an open source Python library, leveraging testing with the excelent free CI tools.
+2) Dive deep into the Python Open Source community.
 3) Redo *properly* (in terms of performance optimization, SW best practices, ...) a project I enjoyed a lot during my Master Thesis, back in 2014.
-I have always been curious to know how much could I improve the code performance.

 My thesis covered the analysis of the aeroelastic response of an UAV in a gust scenario.

-My plan is to implement the following modules in order:
+My plan is to implement the following modules:

-+ 3D steady VLM
++ 3D steady VLM [Done]
-+ 3D then unsteady VLM
++ 3D unsteady VLM
 + Wing motion equation solver (aeroelastic response)

 If for some reason you run across this project, and find it useful or have suggestions,